-While there are many unique travel opportunities, various adventures, and great events here year-round, most people agree that the best time to visit Iceland is in June when the weather starts to warm up and the country experiences 24 hours of sunlight.
+While there are many unique travel opportunities, various adventures, and great events year-round in Iceland, the best time to visit Iceland is in June when the weather starts to warm up and the country experiences 24 hours of sunlight.

 However, if you're planning your first trip to Iceland, the best time of year to explore this Nordic island nation really depends on what you're looking for—whether you prefer warmer weather and outdoor events or you don't mind a little bit of cold for a great nightlife scene.
 When it comes to deciding what time is right for your trip, you should consider when to expect the biggest and smallest crowds, warmest or coldest weather, and highest or lowest costs for airfare and accommodations.

 Undoubtedly, July through the early August is the busiest time of year for Iceland's tourism industry, but crowd sizes and travel prices start going up in May and June and don't really start going down until September.
 If you're looking to avoid lots of tourists and save money on your trip while still being able to access popular attractions, you might consider visiting in the shoulder season, which happens from early April to mid-June and mid-September to early November each year.

 The dead of winter, which runs from early December through mid-March, is the official off-season for Iceland, but a boom in year-round tourism since 2008 has resulted in prices for airfare and accommodations stabilizing over the years as more travelers have discovered the joys of this Nordic country's coldest season.
 However, you can still find great prices on last-minute airfare and even some special travel deals from the United States this time of year.